 Go Wild at Hudnall

-In partnership with Herts & Middlesex Wildlife Trust, funded by The National Lottery Heritage Fund
+In partnership with Herts & Middlesex Wildlife Trust, supported by the National Lottery Heritage Fund

-Wild Wellbeing included a range of mindfulness activities, natural art, wood whittling and creating soundscapes.
+A range of mindfulness activities, such as making natural art, wood whittling and creating soundscapes

-Wild About included creating bee towers and hedgehog homes, den building and wildlife bingo.
+Creating bee towers and hedgehog homes, den building and wildlife bingo

-These sessions enabled young people to explore the natural world using the five senses of sight, sound, touch, smell and taste, and taught them some useful mindfulness tools that they can use if they are unable to manage their emotions such as anxiety, anger, frustration and sadness, in a fun and engaging way.
+These themed sessions enable young people to explore the natural world using the five senses of sight, sound, touch, smell and taste in a fun and engaging way.
+They also learn some useful mindfulness tools that they can use to help them manage their emotions such as anxiety, anger, frustration and sadness.

 Forest School sessions

-These are child-led, inspiring and hands-on sessions where the children and young people are able to explore and take appropriate risks in the natural environment, enabling them to develop their self-confidence and self-esteem within a natural setting.
+These are child-led, inspiring and hands-on sessions where the children and young people are able to explore and take appropriate risks in the outdoor environment, enabling them to develop their self-confidence and self-esteem in the inspiring natural setting.

 In addition to offering nature-based activities there are also opportunities to volunteer to create and improve wildlife habitats as part of the conservation plan.
 Over the three-year project, the Herts and Middlesex Wildlife Trust will lead the delivery of a programme of conservation works which aim to create more diverse and sustainable grassland, pond, woodland and hedgerow habitats as well as an orchard.

 There will be two open days a year for families and communities to come to Hudnall Park and find out more about the project and the landscape.